MrBrezina/typeworks.org/homework.md

 ### How-to

-- sketch the word “videospan” according to any **three** samples out of the five above.
+- sketch the word “videospan” (lowercase only) according to any **three** samples out of the five above.
 - do not trace the letters on tracing paper, but open the picture on your computer or have it printed and sketch on another paper.
 - the letters should be ca 3–4 cm tall (x-height)
 - you do not need to be fussy about details, try to catch the “spirit of the type”